Hot Springs

 Comfortable walking shoes

-Bathhouse Row is best experienced on foot; wear something other than golf shoes for the evening.
+Bathhouse Row is best experienced on foot; Wear something other than golf shoes for the evening.

 Leave at home